GiulioRossetti/giuliorossetti.github.io/_pages/about.md

 I am always open to new collaborations and opportunities: feel free to contact me!

+---
+**Thesis and Internships.**
+- BSc and MSc students can contact me for thesis and internships supervision.
+- Prospective PhD students: get in touch and check the PhD programmes in [Computer Science](https://dottorato.unipi.it/index.php/en/component/k2/item/192.html) and/or [AI for Society](https://dottorato.unipi.it/index.php/en/component/k2/item/696.html) at the University of Pisa.

+---
 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.